innoq/leanpub-client/README.md

 # Leanpub-Client
-> (find a better name. maybe) A Leanpub-API client library
+> A Leanpub-API client library

 This client library provides an object-oriented interface to the [Leanpub API](https://leanpub.com/help/api) and is written in Scala, using the Akka HTTP client.
 You can preview and publish your books through this library, create and update coupons